mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 "Hello World!"
 {% end %}

 String literals can use double or single quotes.
-JSON strings are encoded with double quotes, so the program output will always use double quotes.
+JSON strings are encoded with double quotes, so the output will always use double quotes.

 {% possum_example_small(input='Time to "parse some text"') %}
 'Time to "parse some text"'